 Centers for Excellence

 Located at 29 East King Street, the SU Centers for Excellence provides greater connections between campus and the local community.
-The center is the home of Charles H. Diller Jr. Center for Entrepreneurial Leadership and Innovation and Center for Land Use & Sustainability (CLUS)
+The center is the home of Charles H. Diller Jr. Center for Entrepreneurial Leadership and Innovation, The Shippensburg Community Resource Coalition, and Center for Land Use & Sustainability (CLUS)

 Shippensburg Station and